Claughton, Wyre: History

+Transport

+The village has no public transport and the nearest bus service is in Catterall.

+The nearest railway station is Preston.

 Education

 There are multiple local primary and secondary schools available from Claughton, including: Saint Mary's RC Primary School in Claughton, John Cross Church of England Primary School in Bilsborrow, Whitechapel Primary School and Calder Vale CE Primary.
 Secondary schools include Garstang Community Academy, Broughton High School, Our Lady's Catholic High School, Fulwood and Saint Cecilia's Roman Catholic Technology College in Longridge.
 Colleges are in abundance in the area, including: Cardinal Newman College, Preston's College, Blackpool Sixth, Blackpool and Fylde, Lancaster Girls Grammar, Lancaster Royal Grammar and Myerscough College.

 Universities in a 20 mi radius include: Lancaster University, University of Central Lancashire in Preston, the Lancaster campus of the University of Cumbria, Myerscough College and Blackpool and the Fylde University Centre.

 Geography

 The parish of Claughton lies on the northern bank of the River Brock, extending from the A6 to the foot of Bleasdale Moor, in the Borough of Wyre in Lancashire.
 Major roads in the parish include the A6, B6430, May Lane and Lydiate Lane.